djames1/ppc64le-overlay/README.md

     * Disable `jemalloc`.
 Supposedly this isn't needed as of Firefox 65, but we do it anways to be safe.
     * Set the `system-*` use flags not to be set by default.
     * Set the keywords to `~ppc64`
+    * Add patches to fix isues segfaults when typing in URL bar